 Even just days before I made the abrupt decision to delete Twitter, Facebook, Instagram, Snapchat, Reddit, etc., I was always annoyed when I came across things online that argued that social media is a useless time waster.

-Author and computer scientist Cal Newport gave a TEDx talk that makes its argument right in its title: “Quit Social Media.”
-I’d previously watched this talk a couple times and I came away bothered each time.
+Author and computer scientist Cal Newport gave a TEDx talk that makes its thesis clear right in the title: “Quit Social Media.”
+I’d previously watched this talk a couple times and came away bothered each time.